harbur/docker-sdlc/README.md

 <pre>
 cd gitlab
-fig up -d
+docker-compose up -d
-echo "GitLab can be accessed at: $(docker port gitlab_gitlab_1 80)" fig logs
+echo "GitLab can be accessed at: $(docker port gitlab_gitlab_1 80)" docker-compose logs
 </pre>

 Login using the default username and password: